selling a property featured image

 Capital Gains Tax:

-When you sell an inherited property, you may be liable for Capital Gains Tax on any increase in value since the property was acquired.
+When you sell an inherited property, you need to pay Capital Gains Tax on any increase in value since the property was acquired.
 However, there are ways to avoid or minimize the amount pay capital gains tax is owed.
-For example, you may be able to claim Private Residence Relief if you lived in the property at any point, or you may be able to deduct certain costs associated with the sale, such as legal fees and estate agent fees.
+For example, you may be able to claim Private Residence Relief if you lived in the property at any point, or you may be able to deduct certain costs associated with the sale, such solicitor fees such as legal fees and estate agent fees.
 It’s important to speak with a qualified tax professional to understand your obligations and options.

 Inheritance Tax: